Lucifer970901/Python-scripts-for-Auto-stop-and-start-of-OCI-resources/README.md

 sudo pip3 install pandas
 if you are getting setup error, follow: https://stackoverflow.com/questions/35991403/pip-install-unroll-python-setup-py-egg-info-failed-with-error-code-1 https://appuals.com/command-python-setup-py-egg_info/#:~:text=Fix%3A%20'Command%20%E2%80%9Cpython%20setup,code%201'%20When%20Installing%20Python&text=The%20error%20code%201%20is,to%20be%20installed%20or%20updated.

+if it still does not get resolved, try this. python -m pip install --upgrade pip pip install "package-name"

 Now, download the script and place it within the instance.

 Get OCIDs needed for the configuration file. (tenancy, user, and compartment OCID etc, from console)